Image 1 of 3

 German WWII 10×80 Anti-Aircraft Flak Binoculars — Emil Busch AG, Rathenow, c.1940, Wartime Code CXN

-An exceptional and visually striking example of the 10×80 Doppelfernrohr — the anti-aircraft Flak binocular that became the defining observation instrument of the German armed forces in the Second World War.
-The type was developed following rigorous competitive trials in the early 1930s, with three leading optical firms — Emil Busch, Moeller Wedel, and Ernst Leitz — submitting designs for military evaluation.
-Busch's prototype was selected for its superior field of view and reduced weight, and production was subsequently distributed among six manufacturers under wartime contract.
-Emil Busch, Rathenow, wartime code cxn, was the prime contractor and principal producer of the type.
+An exceptional example of the 10×80 Doppelfernrohr — the anti-aircraft Flak binocular that became the defining observation instrument of the German armed forces in the Second World War.
+Developed following competitive trials in the early 1930s, the type was selected from designs submitted by Emil Busch, Moeller Wedel, and Ernst Leitz.
+Busch's prototype was chosen for its superior field of view and reduced weight, with production subsequently distributed among six manufacturers under wartime contract.

-Engineered with a distinctive 45° inclined binocular head, the instrument was purpose-built for prolonged observation of both terrestrial and aerial targets.
-Its advanced optical performance and robust construction made it indispensable for coordinating artillery fire, anti-aircraft defense, and strategic surveillance under demanding battlefield conditions.
+Engineered with a distinctive 45° inclined binocular head for prolonged observation of both terrestrial and aerial targets, the 10×80 was indispensable for coordinating artillery fire, anti-aircraft defense, and strategic surveillance.
 Originally designated the searchlight director, it became the standard observation glass of the Flak arm, deployed on every front from the Western Desert to the Eastern Front.

-An exceptional and visually striking example of the 10×80 Doppelfernrohr — the anti-aircraft Flak binocular that became the defining observation instrument of the German armed forces in the Second World War.
-The type was developed following rigorous competitive trials in the early 1930s, with three leading optical firms — Emil Busch, Moeller Wedel, and Ernst Leitz — submitting designs for military evaluation.
-Busch's prototype was selected for its superior field of view and reduced weight, and production was subsequently distributed among six manufacturers under wartime contract.
-Emil Busch, Rathenow, wartime code cxn, was the prime contractor and principal producer of the type.
+An exceptional example of the 10×80 Doppelfernrohr — the anti-aircraft Flak binocular that became the defining observation instrument of the German armed forces in the Second World War.
+Developed following competitive trials in the early 1930s, the type was selected from designs submitted by Emil Busch, Moeller Wedel, and Ernst Leitz.
+Busch's prototype was chosen for its superior field of view and reduced weight, with production subsequently distributed among six manufacturers under wartime contract.

-Engineered with a distinctive 45° inclined binocular head, the instrument was purpose-built for prolonged observation of both terrestrial and aerial targets.
-Its advanced optical performance and robust construction made it indispensable for coordinating artillery fire, anti-aircraft defense, and strategic surveillance under demanding battlefield conditions.
+Engineered with a distinctive 45° inclined binocular head for prolonged observation of both terrestrial and aerial targets, the 10×80 was indispensable for coordinating artillery fire, anti-aircraft defense, and strategic surveillance.
 Originally designated the searchlight director, it became the standard observation glass of the Flak arm, deployed on every front from the Western Desert to the Eastern Front.